justbetter/statamic-glide-directive/README.md

 ```

 ## Usage
 This package adds a Blade directive.
 You can use an asset in the directive, and it will render the image according to the presets defined in the config.
-Here’s an example:
+Here's an example:

 ```php
 @responsive($image, [